Retail Brands Loyalty ,

 Impact of Services

-Impact of retailers brand equity and perceived value
+Impact of retail brand equity and perceived value

 Impact of Brands to retailers